SmBe19/slide/README.md

 # slide
-Generate templates for competitive programming
+Generate templates for competitive programming and other utilities

-## How to use
+## Template generation
 Create a new file with `slide problem.cpp init`.
 Then, in the `!slide config` section, define the input format and generate the template with `slide problem.cpp gen`.

 To define the input, specify the variables to read, separated by a space or newlines.
 By default, the variables are integers.
 You can use suffixes to change this: use `:i` for integers, `:s` for strings, and `:f` for floating points.
 To define a pair, use `:pab` where `a` and `b` are the types of the pair.
 Use `:t3abc` to define a tuple with 3 elements.
 Use `:v` as a suffix for vectors and append the variable with the length at the end.
 You have to specify the type of the vector by appending it after the initial `v` (e.g. `words:vs:m` for a vector of strings of length `m`).